Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/24
+1. Cursors are variables that store how many rows a SQL query has return thus far.
+It makes batched queries possible.
+2. Connect postgresql to Django.
+YAY!
+Not that hard actually.

 ## 11/20
 1. Studied the regular expressions, algorithm.
 It was SO beautiful!